yoraaf/SpamJavaMessenger/README.md

 # SpamJavaMessenger
-The best java based messenger, SPAM
+The best java based messenger, SPAM.

 (Made as coursework for uni)